Dakota Ridge

 Dakota Ridge is on a user pay system with onsite facilities that include a warming hut with fireplace and an outhouse with ecologically sound holding tank.
 A trail map is located at the trailhead kiosk.
 The area is patrolled weekends during the winter season by volunteer trail hosts who are available to answer questions, monitor trails, and help ensure skier safety.

-Dakota Ridge is a wilderness area with varying weather conditions, so visitors should be prepared for winter weather.
-Garbage facilities are not available on site, so please pack your garbage out with you.
-With the exception of one trail, dogs are not allowed on cross-country trails.
 The area is accessible only by vehicles with 4WD and chains.
-For more information including how to get there, trail pass information, trail map, & more, please visit the Sunshine Coast Regional District’s website.
-Check the SCRD Facebook page for trail conditions and updates.
+For more information including how to get to Dakota Ridge, trail pass information, a trail map, and more, please visit the Sunshine Coast Regional District’s website.
+Check the SCRD's Dakota Ridge Facebook page for trail conditions and updates.

 For shuttle transportation, snowshoe & cross country ski rentals, tours, and lessons, please visit Alpha Adventures.